 You remember how it felt – grasping for words to describe what happened.
-While you slowly realize you were in a car accident, two questions race through your mind: “What do I need to do?” and “What information do I need to get for my insurance carrier?”
+While you slowly realize you were in a car wreck, two questions race through your mind: “What do I need to do?” and “What information do I need to get for my insurance carrier?”

 Be polite, but do not apologize or tell anyone the accident was your fault, even if you think it was.
 Read documents before you sign them, even if someone tries to summarize what a document does or means.